se-edu/learningresources/contents/projectManagement/testDrivenDevelopment.md

 ## Getting Started with TDD

 As explained above, test-driven development is a software design paradigm.
-While it does have an established and inelaborate framework, there are elements of the development cycle that -
+While it does have an established and unelaborate framework, there are elements of the development cycle that -
 1. could be new to you (such as testing and mock frameworks), or
 1. you require practice in (such as refactoring code)